iftekmahmud/iftekmahmud.github.io/blog/social-engineering/README.md

 **Purpose**: Creates a fake login page that looks identical to the target, configured to capture user inputs.

-### Step 6: Deliver the Fake Login Page
+### 6. Deliver the Fake Login Page

 To test the phishing page, the Parrot Linux VM must access it.
 In a real-world phishing scenario, attackers might deliver the fake page via phishing emails or malicious links.
 For this lab:

-1. Simulate delivery by manually navigating to the fake page's URL (e.g., `http://192.168.0.104`) on the Parrot Linux VM.
+Simulate delivery by manually navigating to the fake page's URL (e.g., `http://192.168.0.104`) on the Parrot Linux VM.
 This mimics a user clicking a phishing link.

-2. Alternatively, send a mock phishing email to a test account on the Parrot VM (within your lab environment) containing the URL.

 **Purpose**: Ensures the Parrot Linux VM reaches the fake login page, simulating a phishing attack delivery method.